-The Master of Science in Accounting degree program consists of 12 classes (540 hours of classroom instruction) for 54 quarter hour credits.
+The Master of Science in Accounting degree program consists of 12 classes for 54 quarter hour credits.
 This program prepares individuals to practice the profession of accounting and to perform related business functions.
 It includes instruction in accounting principles and theory, financial accounting, managerial accounting, cost accounting, budget control, tax accounting, legal aspects of accounting, auditing, reporting procedures, statement analysis, planning and consulting, business information systems, accounting research methods, professional standards and ethics, and accounting applications to for-profit, public and on-profit organizations.

 The objective of the MS in Accounting program is to equip persons seeking to advance in their careers as professional accountants in industry, government, and non-profit organizations with the specialized knowledge and skills demanded of the profession in this dynamic and changing era in business.

-Core component 18 credits/four courses
+Core component 18 credits / 4 courses

 - ACC500 Financial Accounting